opticyclic/CompilerBot/prompts.md

 Application is missing Spring jars

 > When I run I now get the error "Caused by: java.lang.ClassNotFoundException: org.springframework.boot.SpringApplication".
 The Spring jars are not in the jar

+Gradle will not build again

+> I now get the error Could not find method implementation() for arguments [org.springframework.boot:spring-boot-starter] on object of type org.gradle.api.internal.artifacts.dsl.dependencies.DefaultDependencyHandler.